kconner/KMCGeigerCounter/README.md

 `pod 'KMCGeigerCounter'`

-Or copy KMCGeigerCounter.h, KMCGeigerCounter.m, and KMCGeigerCounterTick.aiff into your project.
+Or copy these files into your project:

+- KMCGeigerCounter.h
+- KMCGeigerCounter.m
+- KMCGeigerCounter.aiff

+If you're not using CocoaPods, you may need to add these frameworks to your Link Binary With Libraries build phase:

+- QuartzCore.framework
+- AudioToolbox.framework
+- SpriteKit.framework

 ## Usage